HAW-Process-Automation/Stiction-Analyser/README.md

 ----

 **seeq-stictionanalyser** is a Python module to detect oscillations and stiction patterns in control valves.
-It is based on the software provided by Seeq corporation and intended to be used within the Seeq framework.
-The oscillation detection is able to detect and isolate periods of time during which oscillations occurs.
-The stiction detection identifies if stiction is present within the oscillating time periods detected in the previous step.
-Both signals can be pushed back into the Seeq Workbench for further analysis (e.g. with the "Value Search" function in Seeq).
+It is intended to be used as an Add-on in Seeq Workbench.
+The oscillation detection component detects and isolates periods of time during which oscillations occur.
+The stiction detection componeny identifies if stiction is present during the oscillating time periods detected in the previous step.
+An oscillation index and a stiction index can be pushed back into the Seeq Workbench as time series signals for further analysis (e.g. with the "Value Search" function in Seeq).
 The module includes a user interface (UI) designed to interact with the Seeq server.

 ----